zzhangjii/learning-library/workshops/docker/DockerJS.md

 ### **STEP 3**: Edit the alpha.html file

 - Edit the `alpha.html` file to fix a typo - Note, if you are unfamiliar with `vim`, you'll find information at this URL: [VIM](http://vimsheet.com).
-The commands are very similar to vi:
+The commands are very similar to vi.

 ```
 vim /pipeline/source/public/alpha.html